zed/imunify360-doc/docs/stand_alone/README.md

 # Imunify360 Stand-alone

-Previously, Imunify360 had to be installed through a particular control panel, such as cPanel, DirectAdmin, or Plesk.
-Now, with version 4.5, it can be installed directly on the server, independent of any panel, regardless of the administrative interface.
+Imunify360 can be installed directly on the server, independent of any panel, regardless of the administrative interface.

 #### Limitations